-- 1. Develop an appreciation of Rural culture, life-style and wisdom among the Students. - 2.
+- 1. Develop an appreciation of Rural culture, life-style and wisdom among the students. - 2.
 Learn about the various livelihood activities that contribute to Rural economy. - 3.
 Familiarize the Rural Institutions and the Rural Development Programmes in India.

-COURSE OUTCOMES: After completion of this course, student will be able to After the completion of this Course, Student will be able to:
+COURSE OUTCOMES: After the completion of this Course, Student will be able to: